michaelkamprath/bespokeasm/docs/compilation-control-requirements.md

 ## In-code Symbol Replacement

-* If a symbol is used in the code, it will be replaced with its replacement value string before the line of code is compiled.
+* If a symbol is used in the code, it will be replaced with its replacement value string when the line is first read and evaluated.
+The replacement value string will be lazily evaluated.
+  * This only applies to non-preprocessor lines.
+Preprocessor lines will be evaluated when the preprocessor directive is encountered.
+Generally, preprocessor symbols are only resolved in compilation control processor directives.
+* Preprocessor symbols can be used to define lanel names.
+However, the resolved symbol value muist be a valid label name.
+* If a symbol is not defined when a line of code is read, it does not get replaced with its replacement value string even if the symbol is defined later in the code.
-* If a symbol is undefined at the time a line of code is being evaluated, an error will be generated indicating an undefined symbol in code.
+* If a symbol is undefined at the time a compilation control preprocessor directive is being evaluated, an error will be generated indicating an undefined symbol in code.